 Once you are successfully logged in as your organization, you will find yourself on the Manage Profile page.
 You want to scroll down the page just a bit to a section called Manage Representatives.
 Click on it.
 (If you don't see that section, you are likely still logged into your individual account.)

 Once on that page, scroll down, and you will see a big blank text box that allows you to enter email addresses.

 Simply enter the email addresses of anyone you would like to add under your organization membership and click SUBMIT.
 They will receive an invitation to add themselves to the database under your organization.
 Now your part is done, and it is all up to them.

 Once they add themselves, they can login to the site.
 They will need to let us know at firstname.lastname@example.org whether they would like to subscribe to the listserv though, as that is a different database.

 As always, you can contact us if you require assistance.
 If you are confused about individual vs. organization logins, go back in time to the previous post in this blog, and get the info.

-Let's talk about how member accounts are set up in our new database.
+Let's talk about how member profiles are set up in our member database.